Yes, she can do STEM too, but its a long way. Read why female scientists fear to look their best.

 At scientific meetings, I tried to look professional and dressed in a conservative corporate style.
 This dress code is still today the best choice what to wear in this setting as a female scientist.
 Why?
 The “important people” dress like such.
 Wearing this dress code, helps that you get at least approached and talked to.
 You could be a program director, right?
 Another reason why I wore suits was to not be mistaken as someone’s accompanying wife.Women aren't accessories, they only wear them.
 Click To Tweet

 When you are following the blog already for a while, you know that I have a challenge of finding my size in Alaska.
 I always get send to the youth department and I learned how to deal with body discrimination!
-Thus, I shop when I am out of state.
+As a result, I shop when I am out of state.
 One day during a lunch break between conference sessions, I left the congress building to browse a nearby mall.
 I went into a store of a well-known bridge brand that also makes very stylish, fashion forward career clothes.
 When I browsed the merchandise, a salesperson asked me very friendly what I am looking for.
 “A straight skirt that hits about 2 inch (5 cm) above the knee and a fitted blazer in size XS.”
 I replied.
 She looked at me and said “When I look how conservative you are, you better go to Macy’s.”
 I thanked her for the advice and just left.
 I was fully aware that I wore the wrong clothes for the setting I was in.

-It took a while to accept that all we can do is to work on changing the mindset about dressing up, fashion and women and their abilities.A scientist can be female, intelligent and stylish all at the same time. #womeninphysics Click To Tweet
+It took a while to accept that all we can do is to work on changing the mindset about dressing up, fashion and women and their abilities.
+At the same time, we also have to accept men in “traditionally” female jobs.A scientist can be female, intelligent and stylish all at the same time. #womeninphysics Click To Tweet

-Remember when back in the 30s of the last century, female musicians had to sit in the back in black suits so nobody would see that there are women in the symphony orchestra?
-In the 60s, female teacher had to leave when they were pregnant.
-Prior to the mid 80s, women scientists weren’t allowed to overwinter in Antarctica.
-You can find more on the history of fashion and women over the last 80 years at the link.
+Remember when back in the 1930s, female musicians had to sit in the back in black suits so nobody would see that there are women in the symphony orchestra?
+In the 1960s, female teacher had to leave when becoming pregnant.
+Prior to the mid 1980s, founding agencies didn’t allow women scientists to overwinter in Antarctica.
+Read more on the history of fashion and women over the last 80 years.